What is the spread?

 - Financing charges reflect the cost of borrowing or lending the underlying asset

-- Overnight financing is charged at LIBOR (or equivalent rate) +2.5% on long positions and you will receive LIBOR -2.5% on short positions
+- Overnight financing is charged at the relevant benchmark rate +2.5% on long positions and you will receive the rate -2.5% on short positions

 If, for example, you decide to go long £10 per point on UK Company ABC, at 435p.
 The trade is doing well and the price has increased to 450p at the end of the day.
 However, it is still some way from your target price of 480.
 You decide to keep the trade open overnight.
-Assuming a LIBOR rate of 3%, the overnight financing is calculated as:
+Assuming an illustrative SONIA rate of 0.73%, the overnight financing is calculated as:

 Please note that you must have sufficient funds in your account to cover the financing charge.